In This Article

 Luno is considered a safe exchange in general.
 Until today the exchange has never suffered any major hack.
 Additionally, Luno has several features allowing you to safeguard your account such as:

 2fa – Adding Two Factor Authentication (2fa) to your account will add an additional layer of security.
-Each time you will log in you will be requested to supply an additional code that will be sent to a 2fa app on your mobile phone.
+Each time you will log in you will be requested to supply an additional code that will be sent to a 2fa for Luno app on your mobile phone.

 Disabling “send” – Luno allows users to disable the “send” option from their account.
 This way if your account gets hacked, no funds can be sent from it.
 Once you enable the “send” option, 24 hours will need to pass until sending will be available.